|The Frankfurt-Tipp rating:|

 |Running time:||Approx. 117 min.|

-The blind date between widower Jim (Adam Sandler) and divorced Lauren (Drew Barrymore) couldn't have been worse.
-And so both are happy that they never have to see each other again after this messed up evening.
-But chance brings the single parents together again - and that to a holiday for patchwork families in Africa.
-In the idyll of this luxurious safari hotel, a real nightmare seems to be about to begin.
-But little by little Jim and Lauren realize that they have more in common than they thought.
-And their children realize how beautiful life can be in an extended family.
-But this vacation holds still some further turbulent surprises ready for the two families…
+The blind date between widower Jim (Adam Sandler) and divorcee Lauren (Drew Barrymore) couldn't have gone any worse.
+And so they're both glad they'll never have to see each other again after that messed up evening.
+But chance brings the single parents back together - and on a vacation for patchwork families in Africa, of all places.
+In the idyll of the luxurious safari hotel, a real nightmare seems to be brewing.
+But little by little Jim and Lauren realise that they have more in common than they thought.
+And their children realise how wonderful life in an extended family can be.
+But this holiday holds a few more turbulent surprises in store for the two families.

-That may have several reasons.
-On the one hand, "holiday maturity" takes quite a long time to get into the corridors.
-The first twenty minutes are almost completely free of sparking jokes and focus more on more serious moments.
-This may be justified in a way, but fans expect a gag firework from an Adam Sandler movie, which at first is only presented on a low flame.
-Once the two families have arrived in Africa, it is much more humorous to get down to business.
-But as so often, the best moments can already be seen in the trailer.
-The rest are warmed up jokes from other Sandler movies or gags, which might be nice at the beginning, but are simply ridden to death in the further course of the movie.
+There may be several reasons for this.
+For one, Vacation Ripe takes quite a long time to get going.
+The first twenty minutes are almost completely devoid of sizzling gags, relying more on more serious moments.
+This may be justified in a way, but from an Adam Sandler film fans expect a gag fireworks, which is presented here initially only on the back burner.
+When the two families arrive in Africa, it is clearly more humorous to the point.
+Only, as so often, the best moments can already be seen in the trailer.
+The rest are rehashed jokes from other Sandler movies or gags that might be nice at first, but are just ridden to death as the movie goes on.

-Another disturbing factor are the overdrawn characters.
-Squeaky blondes and hyperactive children are not funny, but simply annoying in the long run.
-There are repeated attempts to lend the figures a little depth and warmth.
-But just because the mixture of quieter moments and the gags served with the wooden hammer doesn't really work out, these attempts also remain ineffective.
-The fact that the high song to the patchwork family is unnecessarily prolonged until the long predictable finale doesn't really make the movie any better.
+Another spoiler is the way too overdrawn characters.
+Squealing blondes and hyperactive kids aren't funny, they're just annoying in the long run.
+It is true that there is always an attempt to give the characters a little depth and warmth.
+But just because the mixture of quieter moments and the gags served with the sledgehammer doesn't really want to work, even these attempts remain ineffective.
+The fact that the hymn to the patchwork family is then unnecessarily drawn out until the long predictable finale doesn't really make the film any better.